dullhunk/whats-the-story-learning-glory/index.md

 * [40,000 students, studying over 1,000 different degree programmes](https://www.employers.manchester.ac.uk/ourstudents/)
 * [12,800 staff, including almost 7,000 academic and research staff](https://www.manchester.ac.uk/about/people/)

-What are the most important stories that students and staff tell about their learning, teaching and research?
+What are the most important stories that students and staff tell about their learning, teaching, scholarship and research?

 <!-- ## Teaching Glory? not really-->